3D Hand Pose Estimation via Regularized Graph Representation Learning: Methodology

-In the adversarial training stage, while we learn the generator to predict hand poses which are indistinguishable to the discriminator, the discriminator attempts to distinguish real samples from fake ones, {\it i.e.}, the predicted hand poses.

-A simple architecture of a discriminator is a fully-connected (FC) network with the hand pose as input, which however has two shortcomings: 1) the relation between the RGB image and refined hand pose is neglected; 2) structural properties of the hand pose are not taken into account explicitly.
-Instead, inspired by the multi-source architecture in \cite{Multi-source}, we design a multi-source discriminator with three inputs to address the aforementioned issues.
-As illustrated in Fig.~\ref{discriminator}, the inputs include: 1) features of the input monocular image; 2) features of the refined hand pose $\hat{\mathbf{P}}$; 3) features of bones computed from the refined hand pose $\hat{\mathbf{P}}$ via the KCS layer as in \cite{KCS}, which computes the bone matrix from $\hat{\mathbf{P}}$ via a simple matrix multiplication.
+A simple architecture of a discriminator is a fully-connected (FC) network with the hand pose as input, which however has two shortcomings: 1) the relation between the RGB image and inferred hand pose is neglected; 2) structural properties of the hand pose are not taken into account explicitly.
+Instead, inspired by the multi-source architecture in \cite{Multi-source}, we design a conditional multi-source discriminator with three inputs to address the aforementioned issues.
+As illustrated in Fig.~\ref{discriminator}, the inputs include: 1) features of the input monocular image; 2) features of the refined hand pose $\hat{\mathbf{P}}$ or the ground truth pose $\P_{\text{gt}}$; 3) features of bones via the KCS layer as in \cite{KCS}, which computes the bone matrix from $\hat{\mathbf{P}}$ or $\P_{\text{gt}}$ via a simple matrix multiplication.
 The bone features contain prominent structural information such as the length and direction of bones, thus characterizing the hand structure accurately.

-Specifically, we employ a CNN to extract the features of the input monocular image, a GCN to learn the representation of the refined hand pose and one fully-connected layer to capture the features of bone structures computed from the refined hand pose.
-Besides, the architecture of our multi-source discriminator is based on SNGAN \cite{SNGAN} with spectral normalization layers.
-We take the Wasserstein loss function in \cite{WGAN} as the loss of our discriminator.
+The loss function of the conditional discriminator follows the definition of the Wasserstein loss \cite{WGAN} conditioned on the input image $\mathbf{I}$: